-In this experiment, there was no benefit in an immediate cumulative test for the distributed-test group overall.
-A one-tailed t test showed that there was no significant difference in recall between the two groups, t(264) = 1.18, p = .120, d = 0.145, $BF{10} = 0.46$ (see Figure 6C).
+In this experiment, there was no benefit in an immediate cumulative test for the Distributed Test group overall.
+A one-tailed t-test showed that there was no significant difference in recall between the two groups, t(264) = 1.18, p = .120, d = 0.145, $BF{10} = 0.46$ (see Figure6C).

-A mixed-effects logistic regression was conducted with interim task and number of times pairs were tested or restudied as fixed factors, and participant and pair as random factors, to predict cumulative test recall for words from Lists 1 to 3.6 The number of times a pair was included in interim tasks (either tested or restudied) was a significant predictor of correct recall in the cumulative test, B = 0.87, SE = 0.05, z = 16.57, p < .001, OR = 2.38, 95% CI [2.15, 2.65].
-Interim task was also a significant predictor, B = 0.44, SE = 0.18, z = 2.43, p = .015, OR = 1.55, 95% CI [1.08, 2.22], and there was a significant interaction between interim task and number of times pairs were included, B = -0.47, SE = 0.07, z = -6.55, p < .001, OR = 0.62, 95% CI [0.54, 0.71].
+A mixed effects logistic regression was conducted with Interim Task and number of times pairs were tested or restudied as fixed factors, and participant and pair as random factors to predict cumulative test recall for words from Lists 1-3.
+The number of times a pair was included in interim tasks (either tested or restudied) was a significant predictor of correct recall in the cumulative test, B = 0.87, SE = 0.05, z = 16.57, p < .001, OR = 2.38, 95% CI [2.15,2.65].
+Interim Task was also a significant predictor, B = 0.44, SE = 0.18, z = 2.43, p = .015, OR = 1.55 95% CI [1.08,2.22], and there was a significant interaction between Interim Task and number of times pairs were included, B = -0.47, SE = 0.07, z = -6.55, p < .001, OR = 0.62, 95% CI [0.54,0.71].

-Figure 7A shows the proportion of correct recall in the cumulative test based on interim task, and number of times pairs were included in interim tasks, and Figure 7B shows the regression function from the logistic regression analysis.
-Although it appears somewhat counterintuitive that the number of times pairs are included in interim tasks has greater influence on the distributed-restudy than the distributed-test group, part of the explanation is that test trials are much more beneficial if they include correct recall.
-Figure 4C shows the proportion of correct recall in the cumulative test, split by the number of times pairs were included in interim tasks.
-Data in the distributed-test group are shown split according to whether the target was correctly recalled at least once in the interim tests, or recall for the target was always incorrect.
+Figure 7A shows the proportion of correct recall in the cumulative test based on Interim Task and number of times pairs were included in interim tasks, and Figure 7B shows the regression function from the logistic regression analysis.
+Although it appears somewhat counterintuitive that the number of times pairs are included in interim tasks has greater influence on the Distributed-Restudy than the Distributed-Test group, part of the explanation is that test trials are much more beneficial if they include correct recall.
+Figure 4C shows the proportion of correct recall in the cumulative test, split by the number of times pairs were included in interim tasks, and data in the Distributed-Test group split according to whether the target was correctly recalled at least once in the interim tests, or recall was always incorrect.
 The figure illustrates that recalling a tested target correctly at least once in the interim tests improves cumulative test recall relative to restudying, and that pairs require multiple restudy opportunities to reach a similar level of cumulative test recall performance.

-6 In the analyses of cumulative test performance reported above for Experiments 1 and 2, we included data from all four lists as the focus was on the relationship between number of tests and cumulative test recall in the partial test groups.
-Experiment 3, in contrast, permits us to additionally make comparisons between the distributed-test and distributed-restudy group.
+&lt;sup>6 In the analyses of cumulative test performance reported above for Experiments 1 and 2, we included data from all four lists as the focus was on the relationship between number of tests and cumulative test recall in the partial test groups.
+Experiment 3, in contrast, permits us to additionally make comparisons between the Distributed-Test and Distributed-Restudy group.
 For that reason, we exclude List 4 items from these analyses of cumulative test performance, as all items on this list received the same treatment (i.e., a test).